mainmatter/mainmatter.com/src/posts/2023-11-27-sveltekit-storybook.md

 ### `forms.enhance`

-If you are using the `enhance` action on a form when inside Storybook the form submission will still be prevented and the function you assign to `forms.enhance` will be called.
+If you are using the `enhance` action on a form when inside Storybook, the form submission will still be prevented and the function you assign to `forms.enhance` will be called.